nature

 palace, is home to the Sultan of Yogyakarta Sultanate, and contains

-and wares.
-Although Java, like most of Indonesia (but not Bali)
+iconic Javanese architecture and wares.
+Although Java, like most

-is Muslim, a strong Hindu influence, from earlier times, remains
+of Indonesia (but not Bali) is Muslim, a strong Hindu influence,

-in architecture, culture - especially stories and art – and
+from earlier times, remains in architecture, culture - especially

-design.
-The Ramayama is still the basis of most dances and wayang
+stories and art – and design.
+The Ramayama is still the basis

-kulit stories, the delightful and often lengthy shadow puppetry.
+of most dances and wayang kulit stories, the delightful and often

-Prambanan and Borobudur are
+lengthy shadow puppetry.
+Prambanan and Borobudur are two

 ancient, World Heritage listed temple complexes near Yogyakarta.